sakim5027/SeulAnKim.github.io/project/_posts/2022-01-13-GameCrawler.md

 ### 1-1) Project Goals

-While setting the project goals, we divided the goals into 3 different levels according to difficulty.
+While setting the project goals, we divided the goals into 3 different levels according to difficulty and importance.
 If you want to know what goals we could achieve or not, please see **Retrospective** at the end of this post.

 **[ Bare minimum ]**
 - Login / Logout / Sign Up / Duplicate ID Check / Sign Out